Hertizch/SonarrSharp/README.md

 # SonarrSharp
 C# Sonarr API wrapper.
-Still in a beta phase.
+Still in a beta phase, all methods and properties are subject to change.

 ## Installation
 Available as a NuGet package: